This is our review of the best headlamps for duck hunting.

 - Output on high is 1000 lumens with a runtime of 1.5 hours, a distance of 232 meters, and intensity of 13,500 candelas; output on the medium is 400 lumens with a runtime of 2 hours and 45 minutes, distance of 147 meters, and an intensity of 5,400 candelas; output on low is 65 lumens with a runtime of 20 hours, a distance of 60 meters, and an intensity of 900 candelas

 The Streamlight ProTac HL is another contender you should consider.

 Streamlight is a very popular light manufacturer, especially in the tactical community.
 This light is marketed as a tactical light but would be a solid choice for hunting as well.

-Like some of the others, it is very bright at 1000 lumens and comes with green and red color caps.
+Like some of the others, it is very bright at 1000 lumens and comes with green light and red light color caps.